AztecProtocol/aztec-connect/markdown/getting_started.md

 to any dependent projects.
 This script will deploy the contracts, and output text to standard output, which when executed in a shell, exports environment variables containing the contract addresses.

 During development you'll want to run `yarn build:dev` to watch and rebuild both builds as files change.

-If you change the contracts, you'll need to run `yarn compile`.
+If you change the contracts, you'll need to run `yarn compile` to recompile.

+If you change the circuits in barretenberg, you'll need to run `generate_vks.sh` to regenerate the verification key contracts.

 ### Falafel